jamesh48/fsh-job-coach-agent/README.md

 - **Gmail monitoring** — polls your inbox for emails with subjects matching interview, offer, application, recruiter, or hiring keywords
 - **Google Calendar monitoring** — watches your next 7 days of events and flags anything that looks like an interview or recruiter call
-- **Job page capture** — opens a built-in browser window; automatically captures job listings when you land on supported job sites (LinkedIn, Indeed, Greenhouse, Lever, Workday, Wellfound)
+- **Job page capture** *(in development)* — opens a built-in browser window; automatically captures job listings when you land on supported job sites (LinkedIn, Indeed, Greenhouse, Lever, Workday, Wellfound)
-- **PDF watcher** — monitors your Downloads folder and forwards any new PDF files as base64 payloads via WebSocket
+- **PDF watcher** *(in development)* — monitors your Downloads folder and forwards any new PDF files as base64 payloads via WebSocket
 - **WebSocket + HTTP server** — exposes all events on `ws://localhost:3001` and a REST health endpoint at `http://localhost:3001/health`
 - **System tray** — runs quietly in the background with a tray icon for quick access